pichim/PM2_PES_Board_Example/docs/markdown/dc_motor.md

 ### Enabling the Power Electronics

-The PES board can control up to 3 DC motors.
+The PES Board can control up to 3 DC motors.
 Configuring the driver involves setting up the PWM pins, essential for adjusting the voltage that gets applied.
 <details Closed>
 <summary><b>H-bridge and PWM</b></summary>